gcccheng/oogway/index.md

   3. Configuring and deploying RHEL9, including system configuration, subscription management, network configuration, and application integration

   5. Integrating the system with Windows Active Directory

 `project`
-**Automate Infrastructure Workflow with Ansible Automation Platform(AAP)**

-Managing a modern infrastructure can be a challenging task, and implementing automation can greatly reduce maunal work.
-Gang participated in setting up Ansible Automation Platform(AAP) and integrating infrastructure workflow to AAP.
-  1. Installing Ansible Automation Platform and testing functionalities.

-  2. Communicating with various parties within infrastructure such as developing team, database team, security team to design workflow that can reduce errors, improve effeciency and enhance performnance.

-`project`
 **Automate patching process for large scale of Red Hat machines**